1️⃣ Mistake 1 - Breaching Amazon’s Guidelines and Restrictions

 2️⃣ Mistake 2 - Sending Damaged Goods to Amazon FBA

 If your goods reach the Amazon fulfillment centre’s door looking broken, shattered, or otherwise damaged, they're not going to sell.
 Amazon could immediately reject your shipment.

 And it makes sense!
-Amazon would rather store other’s seller’s ‘sellable’ goods and make money off of them than store your sad, broken goods for a much longer time as they fail to successfully sell.
+Amazon would rather store other’s seller’s ‘sellable’ goods in their FBA warehouses and make money off of them than store your sad, broken goods for a much longer time as they fail to successfully sell.

 It gets worse - if Amazon rejects your goods, you have to ship them back at your own cost and the damaged goods themselves are now a waste.

 So here's a tip - it’s super important that you partner with reliable freight partners and insure your goods.